-You must be 21 years of age or older to adopt a pet.
-All applicants under 21 must have a parent sign for them.
+You must be 18 years of age or older to adopt a pet.
+All applicants under 18 must have a parent/guardian involved with the adoption and be able to sign all adoption paperwork.
 We reserve the right to ask for a photo identification with proof of age and address.
-Exceptions to this policy may be considered by the Shelter Manager and Adoption Committee.

 We will not release any animal without speaking to a landlord or parent/family member first to guarantee that the animal will be allowed at the residence.

 If you are a college student who will be going home at the end of the school semester, we must have your parent’s permission for you to adopt.

 We do not allow persons who have turned in animals to the shelter to adopt from our shelter.
 Animals that are found and turned in as strays do not fall under this policy.
 Other exceptions may be made by our Shelter Manager and Adoption Committee.

 We require a Veterinary Reference for all current and previously owned pets in the last 5 years.
 We will contact your Veterinarian(s) to make sure your animals have been kept up to date on vaccinations, have had regular Veterinary care and have been spayed/neutered.
 Our Humane Society encourages pet owners to spay/neuter dogs and cats to prevent unwanted breeding and litters of animals.
 We retain the right to deny an adoption if animals in the home are not spayed/neutered yet.
 We will provide financial assistance vouchers to help pet owners afford the cost of the surgery.
 Our Adoption Committee will meet to review applications that list purebred dogs or cats that are not spayed/neutered which the owner plans to use for breeding.
 We will require proof of purebred registration, including AKC or other recognized registration paperwork.